 Thomas Travison is Senior Scientist and Director of Biostatistics at the Hebrew SeniorLife Institute for Aging Research (IFAR), Assistant Professor of Medicine at Harvard Medical School.
 He co-directs the Interventional Studies in Aging Center at IFAR.
 Dr. Travison’s work has focused on the interface between the endocrinology of aging and functional decline, on multicomponent interventions for the prevention of loss of independence in aging, and on graphical data display.
 He was lead author on the development of the first assessments of clinical significance of androgen supplementation for improvement of physical function in frail men with mobility limitation, and of the durability of androgen insufficiency in community-dwelling men.
 He is lead biostatistician on the NIA / FNIH Sarcopenia Consortium, which addresses the influence of body mass and function on mobility limitation and downstream clinical endpoints.
 He leads the analytic team for the Endocrine Society / CDC / PATH multicohort derivation of age-specific sex steroid reference ranges in men, and has designed and analyzed numerous clinical trials of function-promoting interventions in older women and men.

-Paola Sebastiani PhD is Professor of Biostatistics at Boston University School of Public Health.
+Paola Sebastiani PhD is the project director for the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center.
 She is a pioneer in using a Bayesian network approach to integrate genetic and non-genetic risk factors from genetic association studies and introduced a novel Bayesian approach to model the genetic and phenotypic bases of extreme longevity that identified genetic signatures of extreme human longevity.
 She has introduced a new epidemiological metric to design studies of human longevity, new ways to assess the trade-off between genes and environment in human aging, and she recently developed a propensity score of human longevity that can be used to inform analysis of observational studies.
 As primary statistician in multicenter collaborations of longevity and healthy aging, including the New England Centenarian Study, the Long Life Family Study, and the Longevity Consortium, has expertise and substantial experience in analyzing a variety of aging phenotypes and correlating them with biological, clinical, epidemiological data.

 Harvard Medical School